mrFlick72/spring-cloud-kubernetes-demo/README.md

 ## The technology stack

-One of the goal of this spike was to show how using the Spring Cloud abstraction in order to switch from Spring Cloud Netflix to Spring Cloud Kubernetes and viceversa, without change one line of code.
-How do that?.

-First of all let me the technology involved:
+In this project you can see used many technologies like:

-* Spring Cloud Gateway
+* Spring Cloud Gateway: the reactive Spring counterpart of Zuul, build on Spring 5.x and Webflux
 * Spring Cloud Netflix Eureka for Service Discovery
 * Spring Cloud Kubernetes
 * Spring Cloud Ribbon
-    * Spring Cloud Kubernetes Ribbon, load balancing client
+    * Spring Cloud Kubernetes Ribbon: used in order to achieve client load balancing
-    * Spring Cloud Netflix Ribbon, load balancing client
+    * Spring Cloud Netflix Ribbon: used in order to achieve client load balancing
-* Spring Reactive Mongo
+* Spring Reactive Data Mongo
 * Spring WebFlux
 * Spring Boot 2.1.x
+* Spring Session
+* Spring Reactive Security
+* Java/Kotlin

+## How it works
 The magic is behind profiled build and Spring profile.
-With profiled build we assurance that the dependencies in the classpath will be correct, with spring profile we assurance that the configuration for spring cloud netflix are enabled only if we want run our application on Spring Cloud Netflix, while fro kubernetes in this case we will use the k8s config map.
+With profiled build, we guarantee that dependencies in the classpath will be correct, with spring profile we guarantee that the configuration for spring cloud netflix are enabled only if we want run our application on Spring Cloud Netflix, while fro kubernetes, in this case, we will use the k8s config map.

-## How it works with Spring Cloud Netflix

-## How it works with Spring Cloud Kubernetes
+Since that we need of Redis for distributed session storage, Mongo as datastore and Eureka for Spring Cloud Netflix the project will provide a docker-compose.yml capable of provide all for you, The only thing that you have to do is define an .env file with the path for mongo volume.
+For K8s in the kubernetes subfolder there are all the needed .yaml file.

+In order to build the application the commands are: for gradle projects hello-service and message-service: gradle build -Pnetflix while for maven ui-interface project mvn clean install -Pnetflix for enable Spring Cloud Netflix and the same command but with -Pkubernetes for kubernetes

+Kor Spring cloud Netflix, the project provide a sh script file under docker folder called `start.sh`, capable to start all the needed: docker-compose for redis, mongo ed eureka and all the three applications.
+ For try the application with Spring Cloud Kubernetes it is possible apply via `kubectl` all the .yml file under docker/kubernetes folder and the application is ready to be deployed.

 ## Conclusion